tianhanl/531hackthon/README.md

 # 531hackthon
-A website allows user to choose and viewing cards with different functions.
+A website allows user to more conveniently view daily information on various apps.
+Users are able to customize different blocks for different kinds of news and functionalities.